Baby development and milestones: your 2 week old

 At this age, baby still doesn't need to be bathed every day as you might rob their skin of moisture by doing this.
 And this could lead to dry skin and rashes.
 Unless the weather is very hot, stick to a bath every other day.
 A gentle rub down with a damp, soft washcloth will be adequate on the other days.

 Your 2 week old baby might have nails that look like they've been perfectly manicured.
-As pretty as they are, those pointy nails could cause some serious damage to baby's tender skin if she startles and scratches her own face.
+As pretty as they are, those pointy nails could cause some serious damage to baby's tender skin if he startles and scratches his own face.

 Use a baby nail cutter to gently trim them while baby sleeps or breastfeeds.
 Or you could gently bite them off with your teeth!
 Use mittens if all fails.